 Ingalls Creek Trail to Lake Ingalls is a 28.4 mile out and back trail located near Cashmere, Washington that features a river and is rated as moderate.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from May until October.
+The trail is primarily used for hiking, camping, and backpacking and is best used from May until October.

 Directions from Leavenworth: Travel 7 miles south on the Blewitt Pass Highway.
 Turn right at Valley Hi.
 Take the left hand fork and drive about a mile to the trailhead.
 Directions general: HWY 97 between 90 and 2, a few miles from joining HWY 2.
 You'll see road signs.
 Turn right (if going from HWY2/Leavernworth/Wenatchee/Chelan), drive a little, and roads ends at the trail head.